UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

       │───plot                   # contains plotting functions
       │───pretrained             # scripts for loading the pre-trained backbone from pytorch
       │───proposal               # scripts for proposal generation
-      │───second-stage           # <work under progress >scripts for defining the model and ground truth generation function for second stage object detection
+      │───second-stage           # <work under progress> scripts for defining the model and ground truth generation function for second stage object detection
 │───tests                                    # folder for testing and validation scripts │   config_dataset.py                        # parameters and constants for dataset │   config_neuralnet_stage1.py               # model design parameters
 │   script1_create_datasets.py               # aggregate gt labels and save it inside the 'labels' folder │   script2_gen_hyperparam.py                # aggregate and save the box offsets and its statistics inside the 'hyperparam' folder
 │   script3_train_model.ipynb                # notebook to train the model
-│   script4_inference_bdd.ipynb              # run inference on the bdd dataset
-│   script4_inference_kitti.ipynb            # run inference on the kitti dataset
+│   script4_inference_bdd.ipynb              # run inference on the bdd dataset images │   script4_inference_kitti.ipynb            # run inference on the kitti dataset images
-│   script5_compute_mAP_bdd.ipynb            # compute mean average precison (mAP) on the kitti dataset │   video_inference_bdd.py                   # run inference on the bdd dataset video │   video_inference_kitti.py                 # run inference on the kitti dataset frame sequence video │   write_detection_to_video_bdd.py          # run inference and save results on a video for bdd inside the 'video_inference' folder
+│   script5_compute_mAP_bdd.ipynb            # compute mean average precison (mAP) on the kitti dataset │   video_inference_bdd.py                   # run inference on the bdd dataset video │   video_inference_kitti.py                 # run inference on the kitti dataset frame sequence video │   write_detection_to_video_bdd.py          # run inference and save results as a video for bdd inside the 'video_inference' folder
-│   write_detection_to_video_kitti.py        # run inference and save results on a video for kitti inside the 'video_inference' folder
+│   write_detection_to_video_kitti.py        # run inference and save results as a video for kitti inside the 'video_inference' folder
 ```
 [Back to TOC](#t0)

 <br>

 ## Exploratory Data Analysis
-To have a good performance from a trained object detection model, the training dataset needs to be large, diverse, balanced and the annotation has to be correct.
+To have good performance from a trained object detection model, the training dataset needs to be large, diverse, balanced and the annotation has to be correct.
 BDD dataset is adequately large to train a resonably good performing model.
-Below are the data analysis conducted to get an insight about the 'quality' of the dataset where good quality means that the training dataset has to be diverse and balanced.
+Below are the data analysis conducted to get an insight about the quality of the dataset where good quality means that the training dataset has to be diverse and balanced.

 ### Scene and Label Instance
 ![](https://github.com/UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/blob/main/AnchorFree2DObjectDetection/_readme_artifacts/4_eda_class_count.PNG)